emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

 1. On your terminal, run and click enter for all prompts:

-    ```
+    ```bash
     ssh-keygen
     ```

 2. Print and copy contents of the file:

-    ```
+    ```bash
     cat ~/.ssh/id_rsa.pub
     ```

-3. For more information about the vim editor, run the following:

-    ```
-    vimtutor
-    ```

-4. Open [GitHub](https://github.com/), click on your Profile Picture > Settings > SSH and GPG keys > New SSH Key.
+3. Open [GitHub](https://github.com/), click on your Profile Picture > Settings > SSH and GPG keys > New SSH Key.

     ![](/images/ssh_setup.png)

-5. Paste the contents of your file which you previously copied into the Key field, add a descriptive title, and click "Add SSH Key".
+4. Paste the contents of your file which you previously copied into the Key field, add a descriptive title, and click "Add SSH Key".

     ![](/images/add_ssh.png)